Know the Science of Complementary Health Approaches: What the Science Says

 Know the Science of Complementary Health Approaches

 The National Center for Complementary and Integrative Health’s (NCCIH’s) “Know the Science” initiative is a resource to help consumers better understand complex scientific topics related to health research.
 It can help them be discerning about what they hear and read so they can make well-informed decisions, especially about complementary and integrative health, where many approaches are readily available in the marketplace and are often selected for self-care.
-The Know the Science initiative covers topics such as how to make sense of a scientific journal article; drug-supplement interactions; facts about health news stories, the placebo effect, and health-related risks; and the myths about “natural” products.
+The Know the Science initiative covers topics such as how to make sense of a scientific journal article, medication-supplement interactions, facts about health news stories, the placebo effect, health-related risks, and the myths about “natural” products.

 Here are 10 “Know the Science” facts to help your patients get to know the science of health:

 - Some online sources of information on complementary health approaches are useful, but others are inaccurate or misleading.
 If you're visiting an online health site for the first time or downloading a new app, ask these questions: Who runs or created the site or app?
 Can you trust them?
 What is the site or app promising or offering?
 Do its claims seem too good to be true?
 When was its information written or reviewed?
 Is it up-to-date?
 Where does the information come from?
 Is it based on scientific research?
 Why does the site or app exist?
 Is it selling something?

 - Unless you read and understand the original sources for a health news story, it can be difficult to know whether a news story is misleading or has left out important information.
 But the likelihood that the story is correct increases if it comes from a media outlet that isn’t trying to promote a point of view or cause, was written by a science or health reporter trained to understand medical findings, and includes quotes from experts not connected to the study (for a more objective take on the findings or to show another point of view).